FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/support_os.md

 tags: "domestic support"

 ----
-FISCO BCOS is fully adapted to domestic servers and supports domestic platforms such as Kunpeng and Galaxy Kirin V10.。The following describes the steps to compile and deploy the run chain on the Galaxy Kirin V10ARM platform FISCO BCOS source code.
+FISCO BCOS is fully adapted to domestic servers and supports domestic platforms such as Kunpeng and Galaxy Kirin V10。The following describes the steps to compile and deploy the run chain on the Galaxy Kirin V10ARM platform FISCO BCOS source code

 ### Installation of basic software and source code compilation
 #### 1. Update Software